Do Maine Coons Have Oily Fur?

 1. Natural Oils

-For a longhaired cat, oily fur behind ears is actually relatively common.
+For a longhaired cat, oily fur behind the ears is relatively common.
 The fur behind a cat’s ears is softer and finer, which means it can be more easily affected by oils.

 Furthermore, cats often have an especially difficult time reaching these spots.